Last updated on October 5th, 2023

 A radiator valve tail leaking is usually caused by one of three reasons:

-- Not having enough PTFE tape on the threads that go inside the radiator
+- Not having enough PTFE tape on the threads

-- From rusting old radiators
+- Rusting on old radiators

-- Tighten the leaking radiator valve tail with an adjustable spanner
+- Tighten the tail with a spanner

 - Replace the PTFE tape

-- Replace the leaking radiator valve tail
+- Replace the tail

-Tighten the Tail
+Tighten the tail

+You can sometimes fix the leaky tail by turning it clockwise with a spanner.
 This is only possible if it’s sticking out enough and you have enough space to get the spanner in to turn it.

-Replacing the PTFE Tape
+Replacing the PTFE tape

-- Clean the tail
+- Clean the old PTFE tape off the tail

 - Wrap some new PTFE tape around the threads (at least 15 wraps)